Günther Jauch

-Günther Johannes Jauch (/de/; born 13 July 1956) is a German television presenter, television producer, and journalist, best known as the longtime host of Wer wird Millionär?, the German version of Who Wants to Be a Millionaire?
+Günther Johannes Jauch (/de/; born 13 July 1956) is a German television presenter, television producer, and journalist, best known as the longtime host of Wer wird Millionär?, the German version of Who Wants to Be a Millionaire?.

 Career

-Jauch is known for a unique style of informing and entertaining people that is generally considered witty and funny.
-He won several awards for his appearances in German television.
+Jauch started his career working on radio programs of Bayerischer Rundfunk.
+Jauch has produced and hosted the prime time TV programme stern TV, a television news magazine programme, on the private German RTL national TV network since 1990.
+The programme caused some controversy due to the transmission of falsified articles delivered by the journalist Michael Born, who was subsequently convicted to a four-year prison sentence in 1996.
+A few other prominent German TV networks had also been deceived with such material.

+In 1999, Jauch hosted Millionär Gesucht!
+Die SKL-Show, a lottery game show broadcast on RTL and sponsored by the Süddeutsche Klassenlotterie.
+The show was a success, running until 2002; its successor, Die 5-Millionen-SKL-Show, which Jauch also presented, ran until 2010.

+On 3 September 1999, Jauch premiered Wer wird Millionär?, a German version of Who Wants to Be a Millionaire?, on RTL.
+Despite opening to disappointing ratings, the show quickly became a word-of-mouth hit, and has run continuously ever since.
+Jauch is known for his witty style of entertainment that he developed on Wer wird Millionär? and has won several awards for his appearances on the show.

+From 2000 until 2006, Jauch hosted the broadcast of the Four Hills Tournament in ski jumping from Oberstdorf.
+Since 2008, he has been a panel member on the annual quiz show 20xx - Das Quiz on ARD, produced by his production company i&u TV.

+In January 2011, after celebrating the end of his 21-year reign hosting stern TV, Jauch moved to Das Erste to host an eponymous weekly political talk show.
+He remained with RTL to host Wer wird Millionär?.

 Jauch also owns the production company "i&u TV", which stands for Information und Unterhaltung ("information and entertainment").
-He is known to make large donations to charity from money he receives from his appearances in advertisements and other promotional work.

-Jauch has used his personal wealth to purchase and restore several historic buildings in and around Potsdam, his current town of residence.
+He is known to make large donations to charity from money he receives from his appearances in advertisements and other promotional work, and has used his personal wealth to purchase and restore several historic buildings in and around Potsdam, his current town of residence.

-In the 1980s, Jauch worked for radio programs of Bayerischer Rundfunk.
-Jauch has produced and hosted the prime time TV programme stern TV, a television news magazine programme, on the private German RTL national TV network since 1990.
-The programme caused some sensation due to the transmission of falsified articles delivered by the journalist Michael Born who was subsequently convicted to a four-year prison sentence in 1996, a few other prominent German TV networks had also been deceived with such material.
-In January 2011, after celebrating the end of his 21-year reign hosting stern TV, Jauch will now host a weekly political talkshow on the national German public TV network Das Erste ("The First").

-In 2005, Jauch was named by Stern magazine the most famous German in the world.
-In late 2006, Jauch announced that he would only host the first broadcast of the Four Hills Tournament (from Oberstdorf) and celebrate New Year's Eve with his family.
-Jauch had hosted all events of the Four Hills Tournament since 2000.
-The 2007 season tournaments from Garmisch-Partenkirchen, Innsbruck and Bischofshofen were hosted by Marco Schreyl instead.

 Jauch, together with Thomas Gottschalk, is also part of the German TV show Die 2 – Gottschalk und Jauch gegen alle.
+Gottschalk has appeared three times on Wer wird Millionär?, including winning the million in 2008.

-In 2015, shortly after Stefan Raab announced the end of his TV career, Jauch declared publicly that he intended to gradually reduce his TV appearances; stating that he will eventually give up his political talk show Günther Jauch on ARD and to focus on his other TV shows such as Wer wird Millionär? on RTL.
+In 2015, shortly after Stefan Raab announced the end of his TV career, Jauch declared publicly that he intended to gradually reduce his TV appearances.
+Jauch gave up his ARD political programme to focus on his other TV shows such as Wer wird Millionär?.
+Jauch would eventually return to Das Erste as part of the programme Ich weiß alles!, hosted by Jörg Pilawa, which ran until 2020.